About the NAC Institute

 The Nutrition and Catering Institute (NACi) is a not-for-profit research charity and uniquely uses foodservice systems to support the wellbeing and health of those in care and those providing care across the foodservice sectors.

 NACi Mission Statement

-To be Australia’s leading institute, for preventing and controlling chronic disease through foodservice, translating evidence to practice to deliver real outcomes for vulnerable populations.
+To be Australia’s leading research institute in foodservices; translating evidence to practice, delivering real outcomes for vulnerable populations

-Vulnerable populations that are dependent on the foodservice model include those receiving services from the following sectors
+Populations that are dependent on the foodservice model include those receiving services in the following sectors

 - Aged care

 - Fly-In-Fly-Out workforces

 - Staff supporting care and community

 Our aim is to develop foodservice models that tackle: